kyleu/projectforge/doc/releasing.md

 All release binaries are checksummed, available in `checksums.txt` in the root of the release

+### Changelog

+A changelog will be created based on the commit history, including all authors and messages

 ### Docker Images

 Multiple Docker images will be created.
 The main image is `ghcr.io/kyleu/projectforge/x.x.x`, and a debug image is provided at `ghcr.io/kyleu/projectforge/x.x.x-debug` that includes `delve` for debugging